MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-250.md

 ... these things will happen:

- * You will be unable to use this rule as a preferred, or default, rule on your Explore dashboards.
+ * Your data load will fail if this rule is used as a preferred, or default, rule on your Explore dashboards.
  * Any meeting queries that contain the [impacted metrics](#impacted-metrics) will fail.

 ### Impacted metrics

- * Particular metrics do not support meetings with greater than 250 attendees.
+ * For meeting queries, particular metrics do not support meetings with greater than 250 attendees.
 If the exclusion rule that is applied on a query that contains these metrics does not include an exclusion to remove meetings with more than 250 attendees, the query will fail.

 <!--
 The impacted metrics are:

 <List of metrics here> FOR THIS, PUT "PARTICULAR QUERIES IN MEETING QUERIES"
 -->
- * Any metric that has a participant filter applied to it will fail.
+ * Any meeting query metric that has a participant filter applied to it will fail.